 The way the game plays out is actually particularly interesting.
 The player would use the bottoms screen to fight, and the top screen would portray the stats and character portraits of the fighters.
 It also worked well as it was ported to the Game & Watch, and is also in turn seen as a precursor to the idea of the DS, interestingly enough.
 It also becomes a lot more challenging as it progresses, but the difficulty does mercifully ca after beating the game thrice, so it’s not too inaccessible.

 Controls – 10/10

-The general control scheme of the game is rather simple, and getting to grips with it will be self explanatory for any gamer of today looking to try it out.
+The general control scheme of the game is rather simple, and getting to grips with it will be self-explanatory for any gamer of today looking to try it out.
 The direct sequel would introduce some particularly strange mechanics, but still, players can pretty much jump from the first to the second without missing a beat.
 It was that straightforward, even back then.

 Originality – 9/10

 Though at the time the game seemed particularly simple in scope, it would go on to become instrumental in inspiring many of Nintendo’s future works, and consequently, this game is actually a very important piece of gaming history.
-Not only that, but it would also go on to inspire the creation of the licensed boxing video game sub-genre; especially as Mike Tyson lent his own name and likeness to a later instalment of the series for the original Nintendo Entertainment System.
+Not only that, but it would also go on to inspire the creation of the licensed boxing video game sub-genre; especially as Mike Tyson lent his own name and likeness to a later installment of the series for the original Nintendo Entertainment System.

 Overall, Punch-Out is a much more important game than most people probably realize.
-It would go on to serve as inspiration for a plethora of games, and even consoles, and at the same time, managed to entertain a lot of people in the process, and is an essential for any fan of retro gaming.
+It would go on to serve as inspiration for a plethora of games, and even consoles, and at the same time, managed to entertain a lot of people in the process and is essential for any fan of retro gaming.